 While nursing shortages and nurse attrition are expensive, healthcare organizations must find ways to attract and retain good, young nurse candidates and groom some of them to fill future leadership roles.
 We know that high-quality nursing care and engaged nurse employees are crucial for patient satisfaction; with reimbursement often tied to patient satisfaction, the need to retain an excellent nursing workforce cannot be overstated.
 The cost to replace an existing nurse on staff is often quoted from $40,000 to $55,000, but the Online Journal of Issues in Nursing cites that an organizations loses $22,000 in productivity for every disengaged nurse!

 A Fall 2017 AMN Healthcare study cites that 54% of nurses over 50 years of age are seriously considering retiring or moving to part-time work in the next 3 years.
-So be prepared for a loss of nursing talent by building a meaningful nurse retention strategy to keep your young nurses.
+So be prepared for a loss of older nursing talent by building a meaningful nurse retention strategy to keep your young nurses.
 Nurses Week celebrations and monogrammed coffee mugs are fun, but not a substantive, continuous strategy for nurse retention and engagement.
 How do you begin building a meaningful Millennial nurse retention strategy?

 Intermittent needs assessments – Millennials want real-time feedback, not annual reviews.
 80% of Millennials want on-the-spot recognition over annual performance reviews.
 (FreshRN Poll, 373 votes).
 Provide real-time SMART goals that provide clear expectations, and make it a collaborative process with your young nurses.